neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/explanation.md

 # Explanation

-## How do KV-typed Interchain Queries work?
+## How do KV Interchain Queries work?

 The meaning of a KV Interchain Query is to get a secured access to a remote chain's storage from a smart contract.
 Such a secured access is based on:
 - [IAVL tree](https://github.com/cosmos/iavl) which is used as data storage in Cosmos-SDK based blockchains.
 Each piece of data (value) is a leaf node in the tree having its unique data path (key);
 - [abci_query](https://docs.cometbft.com/v0.38/spec/rpc/#abciquery) RPC that exposes the storage (`IAVL tree`) read operations by a given path.

-A typical flow of KV-typed Interchain Queries usage is as follows:
+A typical flow of KV Interchain Queries usage is as follows:
 1. A smart contract developer realises that their interchain protocol depends on state of a remote chain, and figures out what info exactly they need to read from the chain;
 2. Given the required data set, the developer composes a list of paths in the storage that contain the required data;
 3. The developer writes and deploys a smart contract that contains Interchain Query registration logic and a callback for handling the query results;
-4. The smart contract registers a KV-typed Interchain Query with the set of keys to read.
+4. The smart contract registers a KV Interchain Query with the set of keys to read.
 The registered Interchain Query is stored in the `interchainqueries` module's state;
 5. An Interchain Query relayer reads the `interchainqueries` module's state, finds the registered query and its parameters, and does the `abci_query` RPC.
 The result of the call is a set of key-value pairs with proofs coming from the `IAVL tree`;
 6. The Interchain Query relayer provides the key-value pairs and proofs to the `interchainqueries` module.
 This is as KV Interchain Query result submission operation.
 The module does the result verification against the proofs and passes the result to the smart contract;
 7. The smart contract does arbitrary handling of the result;